Dr Anja Kuschmann

 Teaching

-I teach on the BSc Hons Speech and Language Pathology undergraduate programme and supervise MPhil and PhD students.
+I teach on the BSc Hons Speech and Language Pathology undergraduate programme and supervise MRes and PhD students.
+I am also the course lead for the MRes in Speech and Language Sciences.

 My undergraduate teaching covers the following areas: